n8n-io/n8n-docs/docs/workflow/quickstart.md

 ---
 title: Welcome to Workflow²
 description: What is Workflow²?
-DOC² Workflow helps you to connect any app with an API with any other, and manipulate its data with little or no code.
+Workflow² helps you to connect any app with an API with any other, and manipulate its data with little or no code.
 tags:
   - DOC²
   - Workflow
 ---

-# Try it out

 Go to **APPS**
 ![APPS](/_images/workflows/workflows/WF_TryItOut_0.png)